Posts

 Image

 If you’ve ever heard someone shout “Stick the Dealer!” and seen the table erupt in laughter, tension, or mock sympathy — you’re not alone.
 It’s one of the most exciting (and pressure-filled) rules in Euchre.
 But what does it actually mean?
 Let’s break it down so you never get caught off guard.
-What Does “Stick the Dealer” Mean?
-In Euchre, after the top card from the kitty is turned up, players get one chance to tell the dealer to pick it up — which would make that suit trump.
+What Does "Stick the Dealer" Mean?
+In Euchre, after the top card from the kitty is turned up, players get one chance to tell the dealer to pick it up and make that suit trump.
 If everyone passes, a second round begins where players can name a different suit as trump.
-But here’s the twist: if everyone passes again — the dealer must choose a trump suit.
+But here’s the twist: If everyone passes again, the dealer must choose a trump suit.
 No passing allowed.
-That moment is known as “sticking the dealer.”
-Why It’s a Big Deal Sometimes, the dealer has a terrible hand.
+That moment is known as "Stick the Dealer."
+Why It’s a Big Deal Sometimes the dealer has a terrible hand.
 They didn’t want to pick up the original card.
 Nobody else named trump either.
-And now — they’re stuck.
+And now they’re stuck.
 Forced to pick a trump suit with cards they may not want.
-That’s why it can cause gr...
+That’s why it can cause groans, laughter, or s...